Creating and Running a PHPixie Project on macOS with ServBay

 1users

-table is created in yourservbay_phpixie_app
+table was created in theservbay_phpixie_app

-Using Relational Databases (MySQL/PostgreSQL)
+Working with Relational Databases (MySQL/PostgreSQL)

-In the sample controller (src/App/HTTP/Controller/Home.php
+In the sample controller src/App/HTTP/Controller/Home.php

 and action_list_users

-- Add a user: Visit
+- Add a User: Visit

 https://servbay-phpixie-test.local/home/add_user